Ojoayobami/Retail-Product-Performance-Analysis/README.md

 These steps ensured all datasets were clean, consistent, and ready for modeling and visualization in Power BI.

-## ⚙️ Calculated Fields & Measures
+## ⚙️ CALCULATED FIELDS & MEASURES

 To enable advanced time-based and performance analysis, calculated tables, columns, and measures were created in Power BI.